anrayliu/pyvidplayer2/README.md

 Comprehensive video playback library for Python.

-This library is under active development.
+The latest version (v0.9.35) is a release candidate.
 If you encounter a bug or a video that cannot be played, please open an [issues page](https://github.com/anrayliu/pyvidplayer2/issues).

 <p align="center">